jasperan/data-in-ai-revolution/src/data_in_ai_revolution/assets/README.md

 The repo now ships with a full-screen **Go + Bubble Tea** workspace for browsing the workshop, launching labs, and checking your local environment.

-It has a richer inspector too: result counts, quick facts, highlights, command previews, and clearer next-step hints live beside the selected resource.
+It has a richer inspector too: result counts, focus state, quick facts, highlights, command previews, clearer next-step hints, and an in-app help view for fast orientation.

 If you run the binary outside a clone, it falls back to a bundled copy of the workshop assets automatically.